-Scholars’ Lab Graduate Fellows in Digital Humanities actively employ technology in their research and create or analyze digital content with input and advice from SLab faculty and staff.
-Applicants must be ABD in the humanities, social sciences or the arts at the University of Virginia.
+Scholars’ Lab Graduate Fellows in Digital Humanities actively employ technology in their research and create or analyze digital content with the advice of SLab faculty and staff.
+Applicants must be ABD in the humanities, social sciences, or the arts at the University of Virginia.

 This highly competitive program is supported by the Jeffrey C. Walker Library Fund for Technology in the Humanities, the Matthew & Nancy Walker Library Fund, and a challenge grant from the National Endowment for the Humanities.

 Fellows receive one $8,000 award the summer they begin their 12-month fellowship year.
 Occasional “digital scholarship awards” in a lesser amount, or extended fellowships, may be awarded to worthy projects at the discretion of the committee.
 See past fellowship winners on our People page.
 The call for applicants is issued annually, in March.